Venues & Spaces

 Inclusive Design Features:

 • Accessible seating in the Wu Tsai Theater, Kenneth C. Griffin Sidewalk Studio, Music Box and Patron’s Lounge.
 In the Wu Tsai Theater, accessible seating and designated aisle seats are located in the orchestra, parterre and on all tiers.
 For guests transferring to seats, mobility devices will be checked by staff, labeled, and returned at intermission and the end of the performance.
-Higher weight seating, with width of 28”, available on the orchestra, first and second tiers.
+All seats in the Wu Tsai Theater accommodate a maximum weight of 600 pounds.
+Standard seats and transfer seats have a width of 20 inches.
+Extra width seats, 28 inches wide, are available on the orchestra, first and second tiers.

 • Accessible entrances from Josie Robertson Plaza to access the lobby and from Broadway at the south side of 65th Street to access events in the Griffin Sidewalk Studio.